Mobile Responsive Web Design in Kenya: Why Your Business Needs Mobile-First Development

 Emerging Trends

-- Progressive Web Apps (PWAs): App-like experiences in browsers
+- Progressive Web Apps (PWAs): App-like experiences in the browser

-- Accelerated Mobile Pages (AMP): Ultra-fast loading pages
+- Accelerated Mobile Pages (AMP): Ultra-fast article loading

-- Voice Search Optimization: Growing voice command usage
+- Voice search optimization: Growing voice usage for queries

 Getting Started with Mobile Optimization

-- Test your current website on multiple mobile devices
+- Test your site on multiple mobile devices

 Working with Developers